PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/Docs/DesignDoc.md

 ## Extension vaults

-Vault extensions are PowerShell modules that provide implementations of four required functions:
+Vault extensions are PowerShell modules that provide implementations of five required functions:

 - SetSecret - Adds a secret to the vault